Understanding Your Financial Aid Award Letter

 Scholarships and grants, which can be found in this letter, are awards that are given out by state and federal governments.
 These awards are gifts, and therefore do not have to be paid back like a loan.
 Scholarships and grants are generally awarded for merit or are based on income.

 To determine your Net Cost, or the amount that you owe the school after gifts, subtract the total number combined from scholarships and grants from the direct costs.
 This is what you will owe the school.
 It is entirely possible to apply for additional scholarships outside of the ones listed on a financial aid letter.
 If awarded, you can subtract these amounts from the direct costs as well.

 They sound scary and super adult, but they don’t have to be.
 It’s best to know up front what a loan is, where you get one, and what is expected of you once you have one (or many).

 A student/parent takes out a loan in order to pay the remaining cost of attendance (after scholarships and grants).
 The federal government offers loans at a much lower interest rate than private lenders.
 The exact amount the federal government allows to each person and school is stated in the letter.
 This is the amount of money a student can request for a loan.
 Financial aid letters cover three types of loans:

-- Subsidized loan — this type of loan does not gather interest while a student is in school.
+- Subsidized loan — this type of loan interest is paid on the students behalf while they are in school.